johnwesleyquintero/WesBI/README.md

 *   **Interactive Dashboard:** Get a high-level overview of your entire FBA operation with key metrics like Total Products, Available Inventory, Pending Removals, Sell-Through Rate, Average Inventory Age, and At-Risk SKUs.
 *   **AI-Powered Insights (Gemini):** Automatically generate concise, actionable business insights from your data.
 The system analyzes your inventory summary and provides recommendations to increase profit, reduce fees, and improve overall inventory health.
 *   **AI Strategy Session (Gemini):** Go beyond insights and generate a complete, step-by-step operational playbook.
 Select a high-level business goal (e.g., 'Liquidate High-Risk Inventory'), and the AI will analyze your current data to create a detailed, actionable plan to achieve your objective.
+*   **Mission Control:** Turn your AI-generated strategy into a living, trackable mission.
+Once you start a mission, a new "Mission Control" panel appears on your dashboard, featuring a live KPI chart that tracks your progress against the mission's goal with every new snapshot you upload, and an interactive checklist of the AI's action plan.
 *   **Snapshot Comparison Mode:** Upload two different snapshot files and activate "Comparison Mode" to track trends and changes over time.
 See per-SKU deltas for inventory levels, sales velocity, and risk scores directly within the data table and summary cards.
 *   **Restock Forecasting:** Proactively manage your inventory with calculated restock recommendations for each SKU.
 Fine-tune the forecast by adjusting key parameters like Supplier Lead Time, Safety Stock days, and overall Demand Forecast percentage.
 *   **Rich Data Visualization:**